MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 The physical NIC (or virtual NIC if required) is configured to use VLANs 711, 712, 713, and 714 respectively.

 > [!NOTE]
-> Network ATC allows you override default settings like VLANs.
+> Network ATC allows you to override default settings like VLANs.
 For examples, see [Update an intent override](../manage/manage-network-atc.md#update-an-intent-override).

 ### Default Data Center Bridging (DCB) configuration